 After all, in seven albums since 2007, no one today has smelted the life of the lonely bus pass quite like Ezra.

 She pins crystalline structures more commonly heard in country folk ballads and comparable to Cohen or Dylan, to rousing blue-collar chords, retro harmonies, vulpine guitar and screeching bop.
 She – till recently, ‘he’ – plucks from a trashcan of Americana, doo-wop, weird synth and punk brass.
 Hemorrhaging longings, she shamelessly mounts sing-a-long choruses and verses that glint with rhymes as euphoric as they are banal (“we bought drugs from a parking attendant/Those sober nights in your car were transcendent” – ‘Love You So Bad’).
 She voices wisdom that is admissible (“no one cares if you’re dying till you’re dead” – ‘Transition from Nowhere to Nowhere’) and love that is not, like the quasi-erotic female angel in ‘Psalm 151’.
-In short, Ezra with a dresser might not be this Ezra, kneeling beside me on the Green Room floor in her ripped blacked tights.
+In short, Ezra with a dresser might not be this Ezra, kneeling beside me on the Green Room floor in her ripped black tights.

 “Take your time,” she had earlier wryly comforted younger queers, from the stage.
 “I’m almost out.”
 Ezra has never been so ‘out’ about her trans urgings as on this tour, continuing in the U.S. this December 2019 and from February 2020.
 But this is the offstage Ezra, too.
 As she later tells me, she prefers to feel “naturally feminine”.

 In 12 Nudes, the current punk album, Ezra caws to her flock to revolt, with body-slamming riffs, carburetor basslines, rap and the thrumming acoustic guitars of protest music.
 The opener, ‘Calm Down’, is a voodoo pogo pop assault on the false gods of wealth and power.
 On tour, audiences jump to ‘Rated R Crusaders’ and ‘My Teeth Hurt’, an ode to the desirable jolt of pain in life (“the ache inside reminds my mind my body’s really there”).
 Ezra’s band rip into the tracks, bloody in their amputations and tightly lashed into grooves.
 A one-chord dirge like ‘Evening Prayer’ – a punk anthem Leonard Cohen might have written, if Cohen had been punk – builds to one of Ezra’s heart-tugging choruses.
-Yet Ezra’s solitary figure, the “shapeshifter from nowhere,” croons over the futility of success.
+Yet Ezra’s solitary figure, the “shapeshifter from nowhere,” croons over the futility of her recent success.
 For all her band’s collective lather, she remains a hermit who’s stumbled into town with her one-stringed zither then decided to stay for whiskey and burgers, one eye on the door.